NouberNou/carma2/README.md

 Beyond the `carma2_hashmap._keys()` method show above there is also a `carma2_hashmap._hasKey(keyname)` and `carma2_hashmap._delete(key)` function as well.
 More documentation on this and other default objects will come in the wiki at some point in the future.

-## Performance

-A often run into drawback with object oriented systems in SQF are the overhead that objects introduce, either through their programmatic implementation or through their in engine implementation.
-In carma2, the language strives to be as close as possible to the engine, to minimize overhead.
-To do this carma2 utilizes the native `setVariable` and `getVariable` SQF functions on native SQF objects, which in this case are [locations](https://community.bistudio.com/wiki/createLocation).
-Locations in SQF add no apparent overhead to game performance, and are simply resident in the SQF engine's memory.
-As such, tens of thousands of them can be initiated with no performance impact.
-This is already being utilized in projects such as ACRE for implementing a fast, SQF native hash-map implementation.

-Because of this member variable access is a simple call to `getVariable`.
-Assignments are a simple call to `setVariable`.
-Invoking a method simply calls a wrapper function that creates the `_thisObj` special variable and then calls the arguments on a `getVariable` call.
-Overhead on method invocation is as little as `0.0077ms`, and default single member access is often a third of that.
-This provides almost native SQF level speeds.